steveseguin/fair-competition-platform-markets-act/README.md

    - If a Controlling Entity uses its proprietary technology or infrastructure (e.g., a charging network) exclusively for its own products or services, and does not allow for any third-party access, it will not be considered a market platform.
 It may still however be considered a monopoly if it gains excessive market dominance, subjecting it to antitrust regulations, however that falls outside the scope of this Act.
    - If the Controlling Entity opens its proprietary technology or infrastructure to third parties, it becomes a market platform and must comply with the provisions of this Act.
 2. **Incentivizing the Opening of Proprietary Systems:**
-   - **Exclusive Control Period:** To encourage entities to convert proprietary systems into market platforms, a temporary period of exclusive control may be granted.
-During this period, the entity may compete on their market platform, however they must demonstrate efforts to compete fairly and prepare the platform for open access.
+   - **Exclusive Control Period:** During an initial period, entities that have developed proprietary systems may maintain control of their platforms.
+While they can operate exclusively, they are expected to gradually implement Open Access principles, providing fair and non-discriminatory access to the platform for potential competitors.
-   - **Transition to Open Access:** Following the exclusivity period, the Controlling Entity must abide by the this act in full, even if that results in the potential divestiture of the relevant divisions.
+   - **Transition to Full Compliance with the Act:** After the exclusive control period, the Controlling Entity must fully comply with all provisions of this act.
+This includes ceasing to compete directly with other entities on their Market Platform, where exceptions do not apply.
+The transition from Open Access to full compliance should be overseen by the appropriate regulatory body to ensure a fair and systematic shift towards a fully competitive market environment.

 ### (d) Balancing Innovation and Competition:
 1. **Encouraging Infrastructure Development:** Recognizing the importance of innovation and infrastructure development, this Act aims to balance the need for entities to recoup their investment and incentivize new technologies, while ensuring that these developments do not hinder the growth of competitive markets.